GonyRosenman/TFF/readme.md

 Run `tesnroboard --logdir=<path>` to see the the logs.

 # HyperParameters
-in the future will be added the exact hyperparameters to reproduce results from the paper.
+In the future will be added the exact hyperparameters to reproduce results from the paper.